Proton beam therapy

 Patient information

-Prior to starting proton beam therapy, eligible patients will need to attend an assessment and planning visit at the centre they have been referred to with treatment starting approximately 2 weeks later.
-Treatment is typically over five days for 6 weeks with each daily treatment taking up to an hour.
+Prior to starting proton beam therapy, eligible patients will need to attend an assessment and planning visit at the centre they have been referred to with treatment starting approximately 2-3 weeks later.
+Treatment is typically over five days a week with each daily treatment taking up to an hour.
 Each proton beam therapy centre will provide more detailed information about what to expect during treatment.

 Developing the UK proton beam therapy service